**Unless otherwise noted, the Political Theory Colloquium meets Thursdays, 4:00-6:00pm, in CGIS room K-401, 1737 Cambridge Street.

 September 19: Michael Rosen (Harvard), "From Heaven to History: Kant, German Idealism and the 'Church Invisible'"

 October 31: Renee Bolinger (Princeton), "Re-Writing Rights: The Social Approach"

 November 14: James Hankins (Harvard), "Virtue Politics" **Co-sponsored with the Intellectual History Colloquium.
-Held in a room TBD from 12-2 pm.
+Held in the Robinson Hall Basement Seminar Room at 12 noon.

 February 6: Samuel Goldman (George Washington University), "After Nationalism"

 March 5: Bernardo Zacka (MIT), "Institutional Atmospherics: The Interior Architecture of the Welfare State"

 October 28, 29, and 30: Karuna Mantena (NYU), "Three Faces of Gandhian Nonviolence," BU Benedict Lectures.
 More information can be found here.

 November 1: Charles Mills (CUNY) will deliver a lecture through the Philosophy Colloquium.
 See here for more information.